Timothée Chalamet’s net worth and most expensive things he owns

 Chalamet owns a lavish property worth USD 11 million in Beverley Hills.
 The actor purchased the mansion and estate from baseball star Justin Verlander and his supermodel wife Kate Upton in 2022.
 Tennis star Pete Sampras owned it previously.
 The house reportedly has a pool, spa, tennis court, multiple outdoor lounge areas, a maid’s room, and an additional room with its own entrance.

 With such a hefty net worth, it comes as no surprise that Chalamet would indulge in luxury accessories.
 Known for his red carpet jewellery extravaganza, Chalamet is also often seen sporting an IWC Big Pilot.
-One of its top models, the IW501001 Big Pilot’s Watch — with stainless steel case, automatic self-winding mechanism, a 46.2 mm diameter, and black calfskin strap of 22.0 mm width — costs CHF 13,900 (nearly USD 15,365).
+One of its top models, the IW501001 Big Pilot’s Watch — with stainless steel case, automatic self-winding mechanism, a 46.2 mm diameter, and black calfskin strap of 22.0 mm width — costs CHF 13,900.

 He is also seen flaunting other horological statement pieces such as a Cartier Double-Time-Zone Tank à Vis Watch, Jaeger-LeCoultre Reverso Tribute Duoface and a Jaeger-LeCoultre Reverso on various occasions.